 Basic Peace Officer Course

-CAPCOG Regional Law Enforcement Academy's Basic Peace Officer Course (BPOC) provides academic and practical instruction as well as preparation for the Texas State Peace Officer Licensing Examination required for all persons hoping to become a Texas Peace Officer.
-Learn more about the full-time day and part-time night classes, including application requirements, costs and more.
+CAPCOG Regional Law Enforcement Academy's Basic Peace Officer Course (BPOC) provides academic and practical instruction as well as preparation for the Texas State Peace Officer Licensing Examination required for all persons hoping to become a Texas peace officer.
+Find more information about about the full-time, day and part-time, night courses below.
+The information includes application requirements, costs and more.

 Interested in the Basic Peace Officer Course?
 Register today on the training page, including providing requested contact information for Regional Law Enforcement Academy (RLEA) staff to contact prospective candidates about five to eight weeks before the next BPOC.
 Candidates must attend an orientation to receive the packet of forms necessary for completing the entrance requirements.
 Dates and times for orientation as well as deadlines for tuition and forms will be emailed to candidates.